Necrotizing Fasciitis (Flesh-Eating Disease)

-Mortality (death) rates have been reported as high as 75% for necrotizing fasciitis associated with Fournier's (testicular) gangrene, but the mortality in patients with the infection in other regions of the body (for example, legs or arms) is about 25%.
+Mortality (death) rates have been reported as high as 75% for necrotizing fasciitis associated with Fournier's (scrotal) gangrene, but the mortality in patients with the infection in other regions of the body (for example, legs or arms) is about 25%.
 Patients with necrotizing fasciitis have an ongoing medical emergency that often leads to death or disability if it is not promptly and effectively treated.

 Find out what women really need.